 Who is Eligible to Apply for Passport Funding?

-Adults (18 years of age and older) who are eligible for developmental services funded by the Ministry of Community and Social Services, including young adults who are 18 years and older and still in school, may apply for Passport funding.
+Adults (18 years of age and older) who are eligible for developmental services funded by the Ministry of Children, Community and Social Services (MCCSS), including young adults who are 18 years and older and still in school, may apply for Passport funding.
 In addition:

 Eligibility for adult developmental services, including Passport, is determined through Developmental Services Ontario.
 Please call the DSO South East Region if you are interested in adult developmental services and supports, including Passport.
 Please contact us at 1-855-237-6737